jreus/worldbuilding/Guide/PART0_PREPARATIONS.md

 Dear Students

 Welcome to the online class Worldbuilding technologies!
 You have received the kit from us.
-Please be advised that while we have washed/disinfected hands before touching/packaging these it’s always a good idea to disinfect package content due to COVID-19 (or wash your hands after touching the content).
+Also note: we have washed/disinfected hands before touching/packaging these, but if you are concerned about virus spread you can wash your hands after handling the components.

 Please complete this guide before we start the online course.